YogaLoft/yogaloft-content/classes/Wednesday/Vinyasa-Flow-for-Children.md

 Music is an important part of my classes.
 My playlists include a range of chilled out sounds as well as more energising world beat music mixes.

-The Children’s Yoga Class is for ages 8-12 year olds.
+## Children's Yoga for ages 8 to 12

 In this fun creative yoga class, the young participants develop their strength, flexibility and co-oridnation as well as learning important life skills around respect, focus and relaxation.
 At the end of each term we invite  parents/guardians to join in/or observe the class.